 There is no stopping of the expansion and variety of direct and indirect applications that tie into enterprise VoIP; among the most prevalent trends supporting this development are:

 - Hosted VoIP Business Contact Centers/Cloud PBX: Hosted enterprise IP-PBX systems generate better business performance through more reliable, scalable, and routable calling services, enhanced mobile access, improved customer service/satisfaction and reduced maintenance.
-Workforce software associated with hosted VoIP leads to better employee organization, and more efficient resource allocation, improving its return-on-investment (ROI).
-Faster access to data enhances competitive position for the hosted solutions, as the faster broadband speeds help in reliability and quality of the calls.
-The trend towards pure IP hosted PBX systems enables access to reduced calling rates, lower IP-cost, and expanded capacities for UC-customization for virtually any operational requirement, providing performance superior to on-premises PBX systems.
-Key component to keep in mind is the WAN quality for the branch offices accessing the hosted VOIP solution.
+Workforce software associated with hosted VoIP leads to better employee organization, and more efficient resource allocation, improving its return on investment (ROI).
+Faster access to data enhances the competitive position for the hosted solutions, as the faster broadband speeds help in reliability and quality of the calls.
+The trend towards pure IP hosted PBX systems enables access to reduced calling rates, lower IP-cost, and expanded capacities for UC-customization for virtually any operational requirement, providing superior performance to on-premises PBX systems.
+A key component to keep in mind is the WAN quality for the branch offices accessing the hosted VOIP solution.

 - Expansion of Collaborative Solutions: The ongoing convergence of enterprise VoIP and UC services — live-chat, messaging, video-conferencing, etc. — should soon surpass email use for in-house business communications.
 The subsequent reduction of departmental, back-and-forth email chains will enhance corporate productivity.
-Moreover, additional acceptance of the open-source Web Real-Time Communication (Web RTC) standard will encourage direct-browser voice and video calling, with embedded-coding; no add-ons, browser plug-ins, desktop or mobile apps will be needed, supporting further convergence of VoIP and UC.
+Moreover, additional acceptance of the open-source Web Real-Time Communication (Web RTC) standard will encourage direct-browser voice and video calling, with embedded coding; no more add-ons, browser plug-ins, or desktop or mobile apps will be needed, supporting further convergence of VoIP and UC.

 No matter the trend, enterprise VoIP usage is quickly becoming an essential component of future business telephone services, reshaping corporate communication and commerce.
 Mobile devices are increasingly being used as primary handsets of enterprise VoIP.
 As organizations embrace this transition from the conventional desk telephony infrastructure to cloud and mobility, enterprise VoIP will become the voice of business.